ChromaticHQ/usher/README.md

 - `notify-slack` - Default to false.
 If true, Slack notification will be sent on build failure in Tugboat.
 - `notify-slack-force` - Default to false.
 If true, it will force an attempt to notify Slack about the build regardless of what happened.

+_If either Slack notification option is used, the `SLACK_WEBHOOK_URL` environment variable will need to be configured._

 ## Extending

 You can use this package for the basics and then build upon it.
 New commands